clemwgk/-down-clemwgk.github.io/_posts/2022-6-29-coffee-ratings-tidymodel.md

 ![Overall plot](/2022-06-coffee-tidymodel/coffee_overall_plot.png)

-I think faceting by country shows quite clearly that the model has some way to go because there is a lot of horizontal spread present (e.g. Mexico, Nicaragua), which suggests the model is missing out on some predictive power.
+I think faceting by country shows quite clearly that the model has some way to go because there is a lot of horizontal spread present (e.g. Guatemala, Mexico), which suggests the model is missing out on some predictive power.
 Otherwise, we would expect to see broadly diagonal spread of the data (i.e. predicted value and true value broadly in line).
 In my defense, I think the data set is a bit light on predictors.

 ![Facet by country](/2022-06-coffee-tidymodel/coffee_facetbycountry_plot.png)